 Your audience is most likely different on all the above platforms, which means you might get new viewers on your YouTube channel.
 Furthermore, you can use hashtags on Instagram and promote your content and brand more aggressively than on any other platform since Instagram seems to host the most action.

 Lack of planning

 A lack of planning will hamper your growth on social media.
-You need to plan your content, which means you have to identify your niche and target audience and research your content.
+You need to plan your content, which means identifying your niche and target audience and researching your content.
 Use as many references as possible to create your videos.

 Secondly, plan your finances as much as you can.
 The absence of a plan for your budget and a timeframe for your video production will be detrimental to your progress.

 There you have it – this article should give a glimpse of what to expect when you venture into the world of video marketing and selling.
 Video selling is here to stay, and everybody knows it.
 So, you might as well jump in on the trend and learn the tools of the trade to get the results you’ve always wanted.